 wide range of fruits and vegetables in one's diet, along with small or moderate

-each have their own benefit.
+all have their own unique benefit.

 Q. The

-relationship between pycnogenol / grape seed extract (proanthocyanidins) and
+relationship between Pycnogenol / grape seed extract (proanthocyanidins) and

-depression and adhd is confusing to me.
+depression and ADHD is confusing to me.
 First, proanthocyanidins increase nitric

 oxide levels.
 Some research suggests that high nitric oxide levels are

-positively associated with depression and fatigue (links provided below).
+positively associated with depression and fatigue.

-Second, a new study on pycnogenol and adhd suggested that proanthocyanidins
+Second, a new study on Pycnogenol and adhd suggested that proanthocyanidins

 decreased the amount of adrenaline and dopamine in children.
 Higher levels of